 This spread reflects the variety in Forward Deployed Engineer roles.
 An engineer early in their career or working at a seed-stage startup might see compensation closer to the lower end.
 Highly experienced engineers, particularly those with specialized skills or at well-funded Series B/C startups or public companies, often command salaries at the higher end of this range or beyond.
 Total compensation can also include significant equity, especially in earlier-stage companies, which might balance a slightly lower cash salary.

-Location plays a role in Forward Deployed Engineer compensation, though remote work has flattened some differences.
+Work with us → Browse open rolesLocation plays a role in Forward Deployed Engineer compensation, though remote work has flattened some differences.
 Our data shows a premium for roles based in major tech hubs.

 For example, the median salary for a Forward Deployed Engineer in San Francisco is $192,000.
 This represents a 7% increase compared to the median remote salary of $180,000.
-While the difference isn't as dramatic as in some other engineering roles, it indicates that companies in high-cost-of-living areas often adjust cash compensation upwards to attract local talent.
+While the difference is not as dramatic as in some other engineering roles, it indicates that companies in high-cost-of-living areas often adjust cash compensation upwards to attract local talent.
 However, the rise of fully remote teams means many companies now compete for talent nationally, which helps stabilize remote compensation.

 Several specific factors influence a Forward Deployed Engineer's compensation package: